mayel/indigo/_posts/2017-3-10-Ora-Network.markdown

 ---

-The Ora Network project is at a very early stage of development.
+The Ora Network project, a platform to swap skills with other digital workers, is at an early stage of development.

-ora: (from Greek ώρα) time; hour

-1 ora = 1 hour contribution to a project.

-No money, no problems.

 [Check out the Ora Network site](http://ora.network/), and let me know if you want to get involved!